How to Hang Curtains Like a Pro! | Easy tips and tricks to get a custom look with ready-made window treatments. Anyone can do this!

-Today’s post is one I’ve wanted to share since the beginning of my blog…but never had the opportunity until now.
+Today’s post is called How to Hang Curtains Like a Pro and is one I’ve wanted to share since the beginning of my blog…but never had the opportunity until now.
 I’ve used this method to hang curtains since I saw it in a magazine years (and years) ago.
 It’s easy and works every time!

 First thing to do is, of course, hang your rod.
 The next step can be accomplished in two ways.
 You can iron your curtain panels and then place them on the rod.
 Sometimes this method can be time consuming and if your panels are long, they end up with wrinkles even after ironing.
 My preferred method is to hang the rod, hang the curtains and then use a steamer to erase the wrinkles.